Metro

 Select your destination

 Choose the correct metro line, destination station, and number of passengers.
+If a transfer is required, choose the final destination station.
+The system calculates the fare automatically.

 Pay and collect your ticket